Bird trapping

 Bird trapping techniques to capture wild birds include a wide range of techniques that have their origins in the hunting of birds for food.
 While hunting for food does not require birds to be caught alive, some trapping techniques capture birds without harming them and are of use in ornithology research.
 Wild birds may also be trapped for their display in captivity in zoological gardens or for keeping as a pet.
 Bird trapping was formerly unregulated, but to protect bird populations most countries have specific laws and regulations.

 Luring

 Birds are lured into the vicinity of traps through the use of suitable habitat patches where the birds are known to visit.
 A specific location may be further modified by the provision of food, the use of decoy birds, the use of calls, or owls that may induce mobbing.
 Male birds of some species are used as decoys during the breeding seasons to challenge and beckon other males from nearby.
 Larks were formerly attracted using a rotary paddle, sometimes with shiny mirrors attached, turned by a spring.
 The phrase "a mirror for larks" was once a common metaphor for a trap.
 Owls and their calls are often used to bring birds out of dense vegetations.
-The technique has also used by birdwatchers.
+The technique has also been used by birdwatchers.